From robots to drones to graphene, the myriad ways eating dinner will be very different in just a few years.

 And tables can already contribute to a whimsical eating experience, like the projection-mapped ones made by Belgian artists Skullmapping.
 As the site Spellbound puts it, “Technological advances are making it possible for innovators to create full sensory experiences, and projection mapping is an example of this type of storytelling at work.”

 Sensory drinking and dining experiences can also come courtesy of virtual and augmented reality.
 As summarized by Jenny Dorsey at TechCrunch, many drink brands are creating VR experiences to go with their beverages, from augmented tastings to holographic visual accompaniments.
 Restaurants are using AR and VR to project 3-D images of menu items onto your table, as well as changing the images on the walls to match the courses served, or full-on immersing diners in virtual versions of fantastical exotic worlds.
 One prototype app can superimpose cocktail recipes and other information right onto whatever bottle you have in front of you.
+And the company Project Nourished has created a holistic VR dining experience that tricks all the senses at once, turning the act of munching a cube of algae in your kitchen into a dining on the finest sushi while lounging in a Japanese garden.

 At home, our dining experience is being technologically enhanced as well.
 Nutrigenomics is a new field of study that helps determine someone’s specific dietary needs based on their personal DNA.
 Once you know exactly what you should eat for optimal health, you’ll soon be able to use a food scanner to ensure that what’s on your plate meets those requirements.
 Medical Futurist takes a deep dive into what these devices will be able to tell us after analyzing the molecular makeup of any edible morsel.